Skip to content

 Cleaning Up

-If its needed to remove all containers, the script cleanup.sh can be run:
+If it’s needed to remove all containers, the script cleanup.sh can be run:

 • sudo sh cleanup.sh